DETAILED ACTION

 Annotated Fig. 2

-Regarding claim 15, Yamamori discloses the invention as set forth in claim 1, wherein the first and second sensor windows are transmissive of the electromagnetic radiation transmitted by the transmitter (light from the transmitter is transmitted through both windows 17 to be received by the receiver, see claim 1 above, hence both windows 17 are transmissive of the light transmitted by the light-transmitter; [0033]).
+Regarding claim 15, Yamamori discloses the invention as set forth in claim 1, wherein the first sensor window and the second sensor window are transmissive of the electromagnetic radiation transmitted by the transmitter (light from the transmitter is transmitted through both windows 17 to be received by the receiver, see claim 1 above, hence both windows 17 are transmissive of the light transmitted by the light-transmitter; [0033]), and/or wherein the first sensor window and the second sensor window are more transmissive of the electromagnetic radiation transmitted by the transmitter than the remainder of any of the mask body, the enclosing wall of the mask body, an external surface of the mask body, the sensor portion, or any combination thereof.

 Regarding claim 21, Yamamori discloses the invention as set forth in claim 1, wherein the sensor portion (4; Fig. 1) is formed in the mask body (see Fig. 2, where 4 is formed within the mask body) in a region of intersection between an expiratory flow from a wearer's nose and an expiratory flow from a wearer's mouth (4 is positioned in the mask body in between the user’s mouth and the user’s nose, see Fig. 2, hence 4 is located in a region of intersection between expiratory flow from the user’s nose and expiratory flow from the user’s mouth).